cristiklein/simpy/docs/topical_guides/simpy_basics.rst

 How SimPy works
 ===============

-This guide describes the basic concepts of SimPy: How does it work?
-What are processes, events and the environment?
-What can I do with them?

 If you break SimPy down, it is just an asynchronous event dispatcher.
 You generate events and schedule them at a given simulation time.
 Events are sorted by priority, simulation time, and an increasing event id.
 An event also has